-This Shrimp, Bell Pepper and Onions Skillet is a delicious low-carb and gluten-free meal that’s super quick and easy to make and it’s loaded with flavour.
-It’s ready in 15 minutes and it’s great as leftover too.
+This Shrimp, Bell Pepper and Onions Skillet is a delicious low-carb and gluten-free meal that’s super-quick and easy-to-make and loaded with flavour.
+It’s ready in 15 minutes and is great as leftovers!

 These past few days have been very crazy for me.
-On one side I’m very excited with our trip to Europe next week.
-My husband has to go to England for work and we decided to take advantage of this opportunity and visit a new country on this beautiful continent.
-We’re going to spend one week and a half in England and another one week and a half in Portugal.
-Wow three weeks in Europe!
-It’s so cool!
+On the one hand, I’m very excited about our trip to Europe next week.
+My husband has to go to England for work, so we decided to take advantage of this opportunity and visit a new country on a beautiful continent.
+We’re going to spend a week and a half in England and another week and a half in Portugal.
+Wow, three weeks in Europe!
+So cool!!

 And on the other hand, I haven’t been feeling very well these past few days because I have an annoying inflammation of my right eye.
-It’s nothing very serious and I’m already being medicated, but it hurts a bit.
-I’m feeling much better and I believe by the end of the week I’ll be 100% good!
+It’s nothing very serious, and I’m already being medicated, but it hurts a bit.
+I’m feeling much better and believe by the end of the week that I’ll be 100% good.
 Hopefully!

-Even though I wasn’t feeling very well I still cooked, but I chose to cook easy and quick meals.
-I made my Ground Turkey Sweet Potato Skillet, my 5-ingredient Chicken zucchini Boats, my Cauliflower Fried “Rice” and this Shrimp, Bell Pepper and Onions Skillet I’m sharing with you today.
-All easy recipes that don’t require lots of ingredients and not time consuming.
+Even though I wasn’t feeling very well, I still cooked, but I chose easy and quick meals.
+I made my Ground Turkey Sweet Potato Skillet, 5-ingredient Chicken Zucchini Boats, Cauliflower Fried “Rice”, and this Shrimp, Bell Pepper and Onions Skillet I’m sharing with you today.
+All easy recipes that don’t require lots of ingredients and are not time-consuming.

-I love this recipe because even if you don’t have bell peppers or onions, you can still make this Shrimp, Bell Pepper and Onions Skillet with other veggies of your preference such as green beans and asparagus.
-You don’t have any excuse to not try this recipe during your busy week.
+I love this recipe because, even if you don’t have bell peppers or onions, you can still make this Shrimp, Bell Pepper and Onions Skillet with other veggies of your preference, such as green beans and asparagus.
+You don’t have an excuse not to try this recipe during your busy week!

-5 Reasons Why You Should Make This Shrimp, Bell Pepper and Onions Skillet Recipe:
+5 Reasons to make this Shrimp, Bell Pepper and Onions Skillet recipe:

-- It can be served on its own or you could serve it with rice, quinoa, cauliflower rice, zucchini noodles and even pasta.
+- Serve it on its own or with rice, quinoa, cauliflower rice, zucchini noodles, or even pasta.

-- It’s made with simple ingredients that you probably have in your kitchen.
+- Uses simple ingredients that you probably have in your kitchen.

-- Shrimp Vegetable Skillet: It’s loaded with veggies, flavorful spices, and shrimp.
+- Shrimp Vegetable Skillet: It’s loaded with veggies, flavourful spices, and shrimp.
 It’s a low-carb, whole30, gluten-free, and paleo one-pan meal that is ready in less than 30 minutes.

-- Garlic Shrimp Asparagus Skillet: It’s one-pan meal, but you can also serve it with a delicious easy mediterranean salad.
+- Garlic Shrimp Asparagus Skillet: This is a one-pan meal, but you can also serve it with a delicious Easy Mediterranean Salad.

-- Creamy Parmesan Shrimp Skillet: It takes literally a few minutes to be ready and it’s full of flavors that you’ll think you are eating a gourmet meal!
+- Creamy Parmesan Shrimp Skillet: It takes literally a few minutes to be ready and is full of so many flavours that you’ll think you are eating a gourmet meal!

 Shrimp, Bell Pepper and Onions Skillet